mbx-mbx/aurelia-cli-wallaby-typescript-jest/README.md

-#Wallaby, Auerelia CLI, Typescript and Jest
+## Wallaby, Aurelia CLI, Typescript and Jest

 Wallaby configuration a base cli project which works with Typescript, and Jest.